benniehana111/Airfield-Analysis/README.md

 ### Model Selection

-I have previously compiled a version of this dataset for islands in the Northern Pacific Ocean.
+I have previously compiled a version of this dataset for islands in the Northern Pacific Ocean:

 ![alt text](https://github.com/benniehana111/Airfield-Analysis/blob/main/Images/North_Pacific_airfield_map.png)

-I will use web scraping to automate collection of variables (1), (2), (3), and (4) for the Southern Pacific Ocean.
+I will use web scraping to automate collection of variables (1), (2), (3), and (4) for the Southern Pacific Ocean:

 ![alt text](https://github.com/benniehana111/Airfield-Analysis/blob/main/Images/South_Pacific_region.png)